dkasenberg/dkasenberg-github-io-old/_posts/2018-03-29-moral-toasters-internet.md

 comments: true
 ---

-_After thinking about a [new paper](https://link.springer.com/article/10.1007/s11948-018-0030-8) arguing that the development of morally competent artificial agents isn't justified, I started thinking about ethical reasoning capabilities for various physical objects, including the mighty toaster._
+_After reading a [new paper](https://link.springer.com/article/10.1007/s11948-018-0030-8) arguing that the development of morally competent artificial agents isn't justified, I started thinking about ethical reasoning capabilities for various physical objects, including the mighty toaster._

 I recently read an interesting article, titled ["Critiquing the Reasons for Making Artificial Moral Agents"](https://link.springer.com/article/10.1007/s11948-018-0030-8), by Aimee van Wynsberghe and Scott Robbins, in which they argue that the reasons used by people like me (people who propose explicitly designing robots/artificially intelligent agents to behave ethically) to justify our endeavor fall apart on further analysis.
 It's an interesting argument, and you should read it.
 I disagree with a lot of their points; maybe some other time I'll try to write a thorough rebuttal.
 Anyway, that's not what I'm hoping to accomplish in this post.